VicPeralta/morse-code/README.md

 1.- Open the terminal window and clone the repository using this command:
 `git@github.com:VicPeralta/morse-code.git`

-2.- Change the directory to the chess-leaders directory
+2.- Change the directory to the morse-code directory
 `cd morse-code`
 3.- Install the project's dependencies by running this command:
 `bundle install`
-4.- Generate the dist folder using this command:
+4.- Run the program using this command:
 `ruby ./morse.rb`